4

 The process of latent performance decreasing is known as model drift.
 Model drift describes how the relationship between input and output data changes over time in unexpected ways.
 Because of the changes, the end-user interprets the model predictions for the same or comparable data as having degraded.
 Model drift essentially refers to a shift in the underlying and overlooked connection between input and output variables.

-As data is collected, pay attention to how your model performs after deployment and compare any changes to how well it functioned during training.
-If you see a decline in model performance, like model drift, then it's time to retrain the model.
-Modern machine learning model training takes time, and updating a model that has already been trained and tested may be challenging and take significant time and resources.
+As new data is collected, it is crucial to monitor how your model performs after deployment and compare any changes to its performance during training.
+A noticeable decline in performance, such as model drift, clearly indicates that it’s time to retrain the model.
+However, modern machine learning model training is resource-intensive, and updating a pre-trained and tested model can require significant time and effort.